-The rule amends the Commission's 1973 Negative Option Rule.
-In its press release, the Commission explained it is "modernizing" the Negative Option Rule "to combat unfair or deceptive practices related to subscriptions, memberships, and other recurring-payment programs in an increasingly digital economy where it's easier than ever for businesses to sign up consumers for their products and services."
+The rule amends the FTC's 1973 Negative Option Rule.
+In a press release issued at the time the final rule was issued, the Commission explained it was "modernizing" the Negative Option Rule "to combat unfair or deceptive practices related to subscriptions, memberships, and other recurring-payment programs in an increasingly digital economy where it's easier than ever for businesses to sign up consumers for their products and services."
 The Commission also explained that it "receives thousands of complaints about negative option and recurring subscription practices each year," with the number of complaints "steadily increasing over the past five years."

-The New Rule
+The Rule